 Web Cameras:

 Classes are scheduled to be in-person.
 However, there may be an occasion when a synchronous online class meeting is warranted.
 In that instance and for pedagogical, academic integrity, and security reasons, instructors may require students to have their web cameras turned on during synchronous online class meetings, labs, and exams.
-If specific testing software is required for exams, the student is responsible for making sure it works properly before an exam.
+If specific testing software is required for exams, the student is responsible for ensuring it works properly before an exam.
 Instructors should clearly indicate on the syllabus any course requirements for camera use.
 If a student has compelling technological or environmental reasons for leaving the camera off during class, the student should communicate directly and privately with the instructor to request an exemption and explore possible solutions.

 Availability of Course Materials When Students are Unable to Attend Class:

 Each faculty member will determine a method(s) to accommodate students who cannot attend class(es) due to medical reasons and are enrolled in classes which include an in-person component.
 Some examples of course materials faculty may make available include PowerPoint presentations, class notes, recorded classes, or other resources deemed appropriate by the instructor.
 It is understood that only students enrolled in the course may view any materials posted online.
 It is important to note that there are some limited instances (e.g. due to the nature of the course material and assignments or based on licensure or accreditation standards), where classes cannot be completed without participation on campus or in a clinical setting.
-In these instances, the major department will work with the student to make alternative arrangements to help students stay on track in their degree program.
+In these instances, the major department will work with the student to make alternative arrangements to help the student stay on track in their degree program.

 Academic Integrity: